Last update: September 8th, 2022 at 09:11 am

-The Maritime Museum of the Atlantic
+5. The Maritime Museum of the Atlantic

 Located right on Halifax’s waterfront boardwalk, the Maritime Museum of the Atlantic is a perfect place to learn about Nova Scotia’s rich maritime history.
 Exhibitions include the art of small craft boatbuilding to World War Convoys, the Days of Sail to the Age of Steam, the Titanic to the Halifax Explosion (be sure to watch the fascinating film).

-Halifax Ghost Walk Tours
+7. Halifax Ghost Walk Tours

 Arguably not for all children (my youngest was in – my eldest was definitively out), the Ghost Walk of Historic Halifax is a very popular city tour.
 Starting from the old town clock at the Citadel, you make your way towards the harbour with many eerie tales and creepy stops along the way (like the cemetery).

-Board Game Cafes
+8. Board Game Cafes

 Popping up in cities across North America are old fashioned board game cafes.
 Although we have not visited this one, our family had a great time at one in Victoria, B.C.
 In Halifax you can get your gaming fun on at Roll the Dice and The Board Room Game Cafe.

-The Central Library
+10. The Central Library

 One of Halifax’s most modern architectural additions, the Central Library features 5 levels, 2 coffee shops, a specific children’s area, and sweeping views of the city, all the way to the Citadel.
 If you are looking for family things to do in Halifax that are suitable for toddlers and babies, you should check out their daily drop-in programs.
 See the What’s On tab on the Halifax Public Libraries page.

-Halifax Escape Rooms
+11. Halifax Escape Rooms

 Although they can be hard to please, if you are visiting Halifax with a teen, they may even crack a smile after a visit to one of they city’s many escape rooms (5 at the time of this post including The Great Escape, Captured and Trapped).
 See Tripadvisor reviews here.

-Peggy’s Cove Day Trip
+12. Peggy’s Cove Day Trip

-It is so close to Halifax (a 30 minute drive), that Peggy’s Cove Lighthouse just had to be included as part of this post.
+It is so close to Halifax (a 45 minute drive), that Peggy’s Cove Lighthouse just had to be included as part of this post.
 While we had seen many lighthouses on our Maritimes road trip, this was definitely the most spectacular.
 The rugged coast and waves are simply mesmerizing, but the biggest hit for my kids was all the rocks to climb on (many local families go just for this).

 Where to Stay in Halifax